iwatake2222/self-driving-ish_computer_vision_system/README.md

     - Download prebuilt libraries (third_party.zip) from https://github.com/iwatake2222/InferenceHelper/releases/  (<- Not in this repository)
     - Extract it to `inference_helper/third_party/`
 - Download models
-    - Download models (resource.zip) from https://github.com/iwatake2222/xxx/releases/
+    - Download models (resource.zip) from https://github.com/iwatake2222/self-driving-ish_computer_vision_system/releases/
     - Extract it to `resource/`

 ## Windows (Visual Studio)
 - Configure and Generate a new project using cmake-gui for Visual Studio 2019 64-bit
     - `Where is the source code` : path-to-cloned-folder
     - `Where to build the binaries` : path-to-build	(any)
-- Open `xxx.sln`
+- Open `main.sln`
-- Set `xxx` project as a startup project, then build and run!
+- Set `main` project as a startup project, then build and run!
 - Note:
     - Running with `Debug` causes exception, so use `Release` or `RelWithDebInfo` if you use TensorFlow Lite
     - You may need to modify cmake setting for TensorRT for your environment